JeanLoupD/JeanLoupD/README.md

 * 🌍  I'm based in Montreal
 * ✉️  You can contact me at [jean.loup.davidson@gmail.com](mailto:jean.loup.davidson@gmail.com)
-* 🧠  I'm learning Javascript on freecodecamp
+* 🧠  I'm learning Javascript on the odin project

 ### Skills